Privacy Policy

 Use of Matomo

-For access statistics that help us understand what content is of interest to our visitors, we use Matomo (formerly Piwik) for web analytics, a service provided by InnoCraft Ltd, 150 Willis St, 6011 Wellington, New Zealand, NZBN 6106769, (“Matomo”) using cookie technology.
-The protection of your data is important to us, which is why we have additionally configured Matomo in such a way that your IP address is only recorded in shortened form.
+For access statistics, which help us to understand which content is of interest to our visitors, we use Matomo (formerly Piwik) for web analysis, a service of InnoCraft Ltd, 150 Willis St, 6011 Wellington, New Zealand, NZBN 6106769, (“Matomo”) using cookie technology.
+The protection of your data is important to us, which is why we have also configured Matomo so that your IP address is only recorded in abbreviated form.
 We therefore process your personal usage data anonymously.
-It is not possible for us to draw conclusions about your person.
-For more information about Matomo’s terms of use and data protection regulations, please visit: https://matomo.org/privacy/
+It is not possible for us to draw any conclusions about your person.
+You can find further information on Matomo’s terms of use and data protection regulations at: https://matomo.org/privacy/

 [matomo_opt_out language=”de”]